emqx/emqx-docs/en_US/data-integration/data-bridge-clickhouse.md

 # ClickHouse

+ClickHouse is a high-performance distributed database management system designed for processing large-scale data.
+It features excellent query performance, a flexible data model, and scalable distributed architecture, making it suitable for various data analytics scenarios.

-EMQX supports integration with [ClickHouse](https://clickhouse.com/) so you can forward messages and events to ClickHouse.
+EMQX supports integration with [ClickHouse](https://clickhouse.com/) so you can save messages and events data to ClickHouse.

 {% emqxce %}
 :::tip